tricaodo/Hotel-Project/README.md

 # Hotel-Project
 This application is booking hotel.
 It was built mainly in NodeJS accompanying with many different library such as Express, Mongoose, etc.
 This booking application allows customer to book the room that that desire.
-They also can rate the reviews and also see others' review.
+They also can rate the reviews and also see others'review.

 Here is the basic functionalities:
   - Login, Sign up